Iced Tea is a Southern Classic and perfect on these hot humid days like we have here in Mississippi in the summer!

 These days you can find PG Tips in most US supermarkets, but if you can’t lay your hands on it just buy a good quality English breakfast tea.

 I like my tea with a touch of lemon and mint.
 In order to draw out the mint flavor you need to put the fresh mint leaves into the boiling water when you steep the teabags, the mint flavor will really come out with the hot water, then you can add a lemon slice to your glass and sweeten with low carb sweetener, sugar, or honey to taste.

 Tea contains healthy antioxidants and has much less caffeine than a cup of coffee, white and green teas contain more antioxidants than black tea.

 As long as you don’t over load your tea with sugar, then it’s healthy.
-If you want to drink sweet iced tea try cutting back the amount of sugar you use or add a little honey instead.
+If you want to drink sweet iced tea try cutting back the amount of sugar, use a low carb sweetener, or add a little honey instead.

 More Drinks Recipes